itzzzH/Poke-Count/README.md

 Transparent & Always-on-Top: Built as a sleek borderless overlay that stays pinned over your game window (90% opacity).

-Multiple Counter Rows: Keep track of up to 5 different encounters/Pokémon simultaneously with custom names (e.g., Ditto, Pikachu).
+Multiple Counter Rows: Keep track of up to 5 different counters simultaneously with custom names (e.g., Ditto, Pikachu).

 Global Hotkeys: Control your counts seamlessly without tabbing out of the game: